 Amount of Coffee

 Are you brewing for more than one cup of coffee at a sitting?
 As of the time of this writing, the AeroPress makes one cup of coffee.
 Depending on the size you get, the average French press makes about four cups of coffee.
 And there are larger French presses on the market that brew even larger batches of coffee. (see my article on how to brew with a French Press)

-If you haven’t yet tried manual brewing with either the newer AeroPress or trademark French Press, go ahead and give one or both a try!.
-It’s well-worth experiencing the difference you’ll enjoy compared with drip brewing.
+If you haven’t yet tried manual brewing with either the newer AeroPress or traditional French Press, go ahead and give one or both a try as neither are are very expensive and it’s well-worth experiencing the difference you’ll enjoy compared the two.